 Grumman Test Pilot Shoots Himself Down

-After achieving the predetermined altitude for the test, Atteidge bumped up the throttles and accelerated to the speed of sound, then pushing the nose forward to 20 degrees nose down to achieve the appropriate test profile.
+After achieving the predetermined altitude for the test, Atteidge bumped up the throttles and accelerated to the speed of sound, then pushed the nose forward to 20 degrees nose down to achieve the appropriate test profile.
 As Tom pushed forward, at 0.5Gs in a supersonic descent, he fired two bursts from the Tiger's 20 mm cannon.
-Unknowingly, poor Ol’ Tom was now in a loose formation with his own cannon projectiles somewhere overhead his canopy, and as he reached 7,000 feet over 11 seconds later, commencing his pull out, his jet was immediately struck multiple times.
-One shell cracking his windscreen, and the other ingested by the engine, shredding the compressor blades.
-Tom had subsequently flown underneath the trajectory of his own cannon rounds, and while pulling out, poor Tom flew unknowingly, and squarly into his own stream of projectiles, effectively, and most unfortunately shooting himself down in the process.
+Unknowingly, poor Ol’ Tom was now in a loose formation with his own cannon projectiles somewhere overhead his canopy, and as he reached 7,000 feet over 11 seconds later, commencing his pull-out, his jet was immediately struck multiple times.
+One shell cracked his windscreen, and the other was ingested by the engine, shredding the compressor blades.
+Tom had subsequently flown underneath the trajectory of his own cannon rounds, and while pulling out, poor Tom flew unknowingly, and squarely into his own stream of projectiles, effectively, and most unfortunately shooting himself down in the process.

-Poor Tom, surviving a very bad day at work, thankfully suffering only minor injuries and a bruised ego after his unplanned trip to the woods, It was quickly determined that Grumman company test pilot Tom Attridge had inadvertently and again, most unfortunately shot himself down with his own gun.
+Poor Tom, suffered a very bad day at work, thankfully and luckily only receiving minor injuries and a bruised ego after his unplanned trip to the woods, It was quickly determined that Grumman company test pilot Tom Attridge had inadvertently and again, most unfortunately shot himself down with his own gun.

 .